 What Is Limu?

 Limu, also called Limu moui – is a brown seaweed or algae.
 The scientific name for brown algae is Phaeophyceae.
 It's pronounced (FI-oh-fEE-she-I).

 The specific type of brown algae mentioned on the bottle of Limu is called Sphaerotrichia Divaricata.
-All Limu supplements contain this is the type of brown seaweed.
+All Limu supplements contain this type of brown seaweed.

 Like all plants, there are thousands of individual ingredients, although when it comes to Limu, one ingredient – called Fucoidan – is often highlighted as its main active ingredient.
 Fucoidan is pounced, “FU-coy-din.”

-According to the bottle I found on 1 oz (30 ml) of Limu Original has 33 servings and the following nutrition information:
+According to the bottle one 1 oz (30 ml) of Limu Original has 33 servings and the following nutrition information: